 How to Make Dutch Bros Hazelnut Truffle Mocha Recipe

-“If your kitchen smells like butter and brown sugar, you’re doing it right.”
+“If your kitchen smells like hazelnut and chocolate, you’re doing it right.”

 Before we dive into the steps, picture the process.
 First, a robust espresso aroma fills the kitchen, sharp and warm.
 Then hazelnut syrup pours in, glossy and brown.
 Chocolate milk softens the espresso to a velvet texture.
 Finally, a cloud of cold foam sits on top like a snowcap, waiting for a caramel ribbon.